-Recent research into graphene-based supercapacitors could also lead to advances in supercapacitor use in electric cars.
+Recent research into graphene-based supercapacitors could also advance supercapacitor use in electric cars.
 One study by scientists at Rice University and the Queensland University of Technology resulted in two papers, published in the Journal of Power Sources and Nanotechnology.

-They proposed a solution consisting of two layers of graphene, with an electrolyte layer between them.
+They proposed a solution consisting of two graphene layers, with an electrolyte layer between them.
 This resulting film is strong, thin, and able to release large amounts of energy in a short time.

 These factors are a given-it is a supercapacitor after all.
-What makes this study different is that the researchers suggest that the new, thinner ultracapacitors could replace bulkier batteries in future electric vehicles.
+This study is different because the researchers suggest that the new, thinner ultracapacitors could replace bulkier batteries in future electric vehicles.

-This could also include integrating the ultracapacitors into body panels, roof paneling, floors, and even doors, for example.
-In theory, this could provide the vehicle with all the energy it needs, and make it considerably lighter than battery-powered electric vehicles.
+This could also include integrating the ultracapacitors into body panels, roof panelling, floors, and even doors.
+In theory, this could provide the vehicle with all the energy it needs and make it considerably lighter than battery-powered electric vehicles.

 Such an EV would also charge considerably faster than current battery-powered vehicles.
 But, like all ultracapacitors, this solution still can't hold as much energy as standard batteries.